-Finance administers the financial affairs of the Town including cash management, accounting, debt administration, budget preparation and monitoring, investing Town funds, capital asset accounting, payroll, waste billing and collection, accounts payable and receivable, and provides financial customer service to waste customers, other Town departments, employees and vendors.
+Finance administers the financial affairs of the Town of Kiawah Island, South Carolina (the "Town") including cash management, accounting, debt administration, budget preparation and monitoring, investing Town funds, capital asset accounting, payroll, waste billing and collection, accounts payable and receivable, and provides financial customer service to waste customers, other Town departments, employees and vendors.
 The Finance Department produces the Annual Comprehensive Financial Report, which includes general information about the Town, financial statements and manages the external audit process as well as statistical information.
 Risk management services includes administration of the Town's property and casualty insurance program and claims management.